ImDuong/vola-auto/README.md

 # vola-auto
-The ultimate streamline for Volatitlity 3.
+The ultimate streamline for Volatility 3.
 Speed up process of memory artifacts extraction phase

 # Why this
 - Why this project is developed?
 I want to accelerate the artifacts extraction phase and combine automatic artifact analyzing strategy.
 Volatility 3 focuses on reading memory, vola-auto focuses on extracting & analyzing artifacts.